tdonaldson231/csharp-automation-framework-playwright/README.md

 ## 📄 HTML Reports
 - **`Reports/`**:
   - Auto-generated HTML reports using Extent Reports, saved in the `Reports` directory.
-  - Screen captures in `SreenCaptures` directory with date/timestamp when an error is detected while running UI tests.
+  - Screen captures in `ScreenCaptures` directory with date/timestamp when an error is detected while running UI tests.

 ---